Student Accessibility Support

 Teachers are expected to learn all they can about a student’s disability

-Professors only need to know the accommodation the student is requesting unless the student wants to share anything with them about their condition.
+Professors only need to know the accommodation/s the student is requesting unless the student wants to share anything with them about their condition.

 Fundamental alterations of programs and curricula are required.

-No fundamental alterations are required.
-All students are expected to meet the same course objectives as their peers.
+No fundamental alterations are permitted.
+All students are expected to meet the same course objectives and graduation requirements as their peers.

 Personal services for medical/physical disabilities are required.